Soccer-Transfer deadline day deals | Sports-Games

 - United Kingdom

-Latest news and highlights from Europe's top football leagues on transfer deadline day (times GMT): 1539 JUVENTUS SIGN MIDFIELDER ZAKARIA
+Latest news and highlights from Europe's top football leagues on transfer deadline day (times GMT): 1737 SPURS SIGN BENTANCUR AND KULUSEVSKI FROM JUVE, GIL LEAVES FOR VALENCIA

+Premier League club Tottenham Hotspur have signed midfielders Dejan Kulusevski and Rodrigo Bentancur from Serie A side Juventus.
+Juve said Kulusevski has joined Spurs on loan until 30 June 2023 for a fee worth 10 million euros with an obligation to buy for 35 million euros, pending certain "sporting objectives" being met during the 2022-23 season.

+Bentancur joins Spurs on a contract running up to 2026 in a deal worth 19 million euros, with six million euros added on in bonuses.
+Winger Bryan Gil leaves Spurs, joining LaLiga club Valencia on loan until the end of the season.

 Ligue 1 club Olympique Lyonnais have signed France midfielder Tanguy Ndombele on loan from Premier League club Tottenham Hotspur until the end of the season, with an option to make the deal permanent.
 Lyon said they paid a loan fee of 1.42 million euros ($1.59 million) for Ndombele, who returns to the club after leaving in 2019.